 around particular themes, are held around the country.
 Two live auctions are

-held every year, each with between 500 - 600 lots, mainly devoted to the
+held every year, each with between 500 - 600 lots, mainly devoted to the philately

-are circulated among members resident in
+circulated among members resident in

 Membership is £15.00 per year, due on 1st July.
 This includes free postage of the Journal by surface mail.
 No matter what your level of knowledge new members, novices as well as "experts" are very welcome.
 Further information can be obtained from the Secretary:-